 Thanks to a beautiful seashore and perfect temperatures, IRONMAN Florida is a magnet for triathletes and their families.

-One of the most storied North American races, IRONMAN Florida began in November, 1999.
-It takes place in Panama City Beach on November 2, 2019, with the starting line at Boardwalk Beach Resort.
+One of the most storied North American races, IRONMAN Florida began in November 1999.
+It takes place in Panama City Beach, which is known for pristine beaches and moderate fall temperatures.
 Just as the summer season winds down, it's the perfect time of year to visit northwest Florida—and the event is as much a destination vacation as it is a race.

 The two-loop run course, while flat, has many turns throughout the local neighborhoods.
 In the spectator-friendly area, thousands of residents and visitors emerge for fall get-togethers while supporting the competitors.
 The course also winds through St. Andrew’s State Park, a favorite among participants for its shaded areas and wildlife.
-After the second loop, athletes round the last corner for the final quarter mile to the finish.
+After the second loop, athletes will round the last corner for the final quarter-mile to the finish.